basarat/byots/README.md

 > Kudos to the TypeScript team for maintaining all the code that this project depends on.
 This project is just a minor automation on top.

 Reasons Why:

-* Releases everyday.
-* `package.json` links you to typescript definitions
+* `byots` will use whatever TypeScript version you install *in your application*.
+So you are actually using whatever TypeScript you bring in (recommend `npm install typescript@next`).
+* Provide `ts` globally.
+If you are doing heavy TypeScript work this helps e.g. [alm](http://alm.tools) / atom-typescript / tslint all do this.
+* Export better defs
-* Super Nice: We expose the internal APIs (the ones that have `/* internal */`)
+    * We expose the internal APIs (the ones that have `/* internal */`).
-* Super Nice: We expose the global `ts` variable.
-Just `require('byots')` once and start using `ts` like you are in the actual compiler source code.
-* Super Nice: Converts `const enum` in the compiler definition to `enum`.
-This decreases the typescript compiler version dependence on your dev tools TS->JS emit.
-* Takes `typescript@next` as a peer dependency and just re-exports it.

 ## Install
 In your package.json